bugsounet/EXT-Browser/README.md

 It allows to display URL in fullscreen for `MagicMirror`

 This module is an Extented for `MMM-GoogleAssistant` v4.x, you can naturally use it as a simple module !<br>
-It can be controled with `MMM-TelegramBot`, some notifications or with your voice
+It can be controled with notifications or with your voice

 ## Installation / update / configuration